Why Get Baptized?

 — 1 Corinthians 12:13

-When the disciples started proclaiming the teachings of Jesus, those who believed and were baptized became a part of the body of Christ, His church, of which He is Lord.
-The church is a community of Christ’s followers who nurture one another’s Christian walk and work together to serve others and spread the good news of the gospel.
-A decision for baptism, therefore, comes with the blessing of fellowship with other followers of Jesus who believe in all of His teachings, as revealed in the Bible, and by the power of the Holy Spirit, live them out.
+When the disciples began proclaiming the teachings of Jesus, those who believed and were baptized became part of the body of Christ—His church—of which He is Lord.
+The church is a community of Christ’s followers who nurture one another’s walk with God, work together to serve others, and spread the good news of the gospel.
+A decision for baptism, therefore, comes with the blessing of fellowship with other believers who accept all of Jesus’ teachings as revealed in the Bible and, by the power of the Holy Spirit, seek to live them out.

 Can a person be rebaptized?